-The Wildlife Photographer of the Year, the most prestigious nature photography exhibition in the world, is staged again this year in Milan in the evocative spaces of the Luciana Matalon Foundation in Foro Buonaparte 67, from 4 October to 22 December 2019.
+The Wildlife Photographer of the Year, the most prestigious naturalistic photography exhibition in the world, is staged again this year in Milan in the evocative spaces of the Luciana Matalon Foundation in Foro Buonaparte 67, from 4 October to 22 December 2019.

-To admire the finalist and winning photos of the 19 categories of the prize that portray rare animals in their habitat, unusual behaviors and images of surprising psychological introspection; an incredible visual experience, compositions and colors that pierce the eyes from a remote corner of the desert, from the depths of the sea or from the intricate green of the jungle.
+To admire the finalist and winning photos of the 19 categories of the award that portray rare animals in their habitat, unusual behaviors and images of surprising psychological introspection; an incredible visual experience, compositions and colors that pierce the eyes from a remote corner of the desert, from the depths of the sea or from the intricate green of the jungle.

 Dutch photographer Marsel van Oosten won the coveted Wildlife Photographer of the Year 2018 title for his stunning shot, The Golden Couple (Animal Portraits category), which depicts two golden-nosed monkeys in the temperate forest of China's Qinling Mountains. unique habitat for these endangered species.
 The portrait captures the beauty and fragility of life on earth as well as a glimpse of some of the extraordinary living beings with whom we share the planet.
 16-year-old Skye Meaker received the Young Wildlife Photographer of the Year 2018 award for his captivating shot Lounging Leopard , a leopard that wakes up from sleep in Botswana's Mashatu Game Reserve.